Vegan Double Chocolate Cookies

 - Leave for around 5 minutes so it starts to soak up the water.

-- Place the coconut oil in a pan and heat gently until it become a liquid and then add to the flax seed mixture along with the coconut sugar and mix to combine.
+- Place the coconut oil and almond butter in a pan and heat gently until it becomes a liquid and then add to the flax seed mixture along with the coconut sugar and mix to combine.

 - Then add the oat flour that you made earlier, the cacao powder, vanilla powder and a pinch of salt and mixture to form a soft dough.